Thriller Fiction Genre

-Select the face of an author you find interesting to discover more.
+Select the face of a thriller fiction author that you find interesting and discover more.

 There's no narrow definition.
 According to International Thriller Writers, a thriller is characterized by "the sudden rush of emotions, the excitement, sense of suspense, apprehension, and exhilaration that drive the narrative, sometimes subtly with peaks and lulls, sometimes at a constant, breakneck pace."
 In short, a thriller thrills.
 How?
 Mostly through skillful plotting.

-How is it different from straight mystery or suspense?
-What is a thriller?
+How is it different though from straight mystery or suspense?

-Today, thriller novels provide a rich literary feast embracing a wide variety of worlds - the law, espionage, action-adventure, casino underworld, medicine, police and crime, romance, history, politics, high-tech, and religion.
+Well, today, thriller novels provide a rich literary feast embracing a wide variety of worlds - the law, espionage, action-adventure, casino underworld, medicine, police and crime, romance, history, politics, high-tech, and religion.
 Thrillers are usually about life and death situations.
 When skillfully written, thrillers can also carry the load of bigger themes than strict realism will allow.
 Other examples of this genre in literature include The Da Vinci Code, The Hunt for Red October, The Day of the Jackal, and Jurassic Park.

 Not all thrillers are suspense novels; but many suspense novels are thrillers.
-The average thriller is longer than the average mystery, which makes a brisk pace crucial to success.
+The average thriller is longer than the average mystery - which makes a brisk pace crucial to success.